anywhichway/switchcase/README.md

 ```

-If `pathRouter` is simply `true`, then during processing `request` objects or the `hashchange` events are automatically enhanced to have the following properties if they don't already exist and parameterized paths with colon delimiters are automatically handled, e.g. `/:id/:version/`.
+If a `pathRouter` configuration object is not passed in, then `request` objects or the `hashchange` events are automatically enhanced to have the properties shown below if they don't already exist and parameterized paths with colon delimiters are automatically handled, e.g. `/:id/:version/`.
 This maximizes similarity to routers from other libraries.

 ```javascript